javedcodes/Responsive-Registration-Form/README.md

 # Responsive Registration Form

-This **<a href="https://jvcodes.com/responsive-registration-form-in-html-and-css/">Glassmorphism Login Form</a>** is designed to provide a smooth and user-friendly sign-up experience that adapts perfectly to various devices.
+This **<a href="https://jvcodes.com/responsive-registration-form-in-html-and-css/">Responsive Registration Form</a>** is designed to provide a smooth and user-friendly sign-up experience that adapts perfectly to various devices.
 Created with HTML, CSS, and JavaScript, this form is highly customizable, easily integrable with popular CMS platforms, and well-suited for modern web applications.
 This repository contains the complete source code for easy implementation and personalization.

 ## Features